 Plainfield Community Consolidated School District 202 defines gifted students as "children and youth with outstanding talent who perform or show the potential for performing at remarkably high levels of accomplishment when compared with others of their age, experience, or environment."
 (National Association for Gifted Children, United States Department of Education, 1993)

 The philosophy of the Gifted and Talented Program for Plainfield Community Consolidated School District 202 is that academically gifted students will receive high quality learning experiences that maximize individual potential and fosters each individual’s value, uniqueness and importance.

-The Gifted and Talented Education Program, in coordination with the Illinois Legislation will provide, differentiated and challenging opportunities for high achieving students who are identified as Gifted and Talented, regardless of economic status, ethnic origin, gender or physical disability.
+The Gifted Education Program, in coordination with the Illinois Legislation will provide, differentiated and challenging opportunities for high achieving students who are identified as Gifted, regardless of economic status, ethnic origin, gender or physical disability.

-We believe administrators; teachers, parents and students should collaborate to provide services to all academically gifted and talented individuals.
+We believe administrators; teachers, parents and students should collaborate to provide services to all academically gifted individuals.
 It is further acknowledged equal opportunity does not mean identical opportunity

 It is the mission of Plainfield Community Consolidated School District 202 to provide a Gifted Education Program that:

-- fosters a high quality education to help meet the physiological, social, educational and career needs of academically gifted and talented students.
+- fosters a high quality education to help meet the physiological, social, educational and career needs of academically gifted students.